 Very accidentally.
 Or perhaps by subtle design.

 My adventures around the web started as personal interest years ago, with nerdy things like IRC.
 That collided in a professional capacity in the early days of my fundraising career, when raising money online was a “new thing” that was startling and alarming for nonprofits to try.
 I helped implement fundraising software and databases, and tie those to websites to actually take donations.
 At the time (about 10 or 12 years ago) that was a big, exhilarating, scary deal.

 Working with volunteers brought online components to the fore, too, connecting people to my organizations across the web through the earliest versions of online communities and forums.
 It was really the early stages of community management as we’re starting to know it today.
 That carried over into my corporate communications career where I worked heavily on the more marketing aspects of online presence like branding, digital communications, and content.
 Owning my own business for a time allowed me to focus exclusively on online communications, since the web was such a passion, and that led me into the exciting world of social media and social business where I still work today.

 The Personal Side

 In short, I’m a mom.
 I’m voracious reader and a lover of the written word.
 I studied music in college, but never graduated, yet music is a part of my soul.
 I always have a house full of critters and fur along the floorboards.
+I ride my Brazilian Warmblood, Tuna, as often as I can get to the barn.
 I love to cook and am a lover of food, beer, and wine though not a snob in any of those capacities.
 I laugh loudly and often, love fiercely, have strong opinions, and would walk through fire for the people closest to me.
 Knowing people matters to me, not just their business.